 Affirmation From the Caves of Qumran

-After all of the works carried on painstakingly by the scribes, the Rabbi's, and the works of people like Flavious Josephus, King James, as well as, the accurately kept dates, compaired with the reign of various kings, then verified by found coins, with their names on them with the dates.
-God knew people would still doubt it's divinity and accuracy over time.
-Even with all of these books and all the codices available for cross reference, questions would still arise...
+Even after all of the works carried out painstakingly by the scribes, the Rabbi's, people like Flavius Josephus, and King James, or having the dates documented with the reign of the various kings named at the time of the events, and having the evidence of those events, as well as the existence of those kings verified by pulling coins out of the ground with their names and dates on them, God knew people would still doubt the Bible's divinity and accuracy over time.
+Even with all of these books, and all the codices available for cross reference, questions would still arise...

 Visit the digital Library and explore The Dead Sea Scrolls:

 "Jesus and the Dead Sea Scrolls_ Dr. Craig Evans" 26:55

 "The Dead Sea Scrolls - Patterns of Evidence “The Moses Controversy" 4:00